nuwave/lighthouse/docs/master/the-basics/fields.md

 *Every* field has a function associated with it that is called when the field is requested as part of a query.
 This function is called a **resolver**.

-The following section will teach you how to define a resolver for your fields and how you can utilize Lighthouse's built-in resolvers.

-## Resolving fields

 As is the tradition of our people, this section will teach you how to say "hello world!" through Lighthouse.

-### Schema definition
+## Schema definition

-The following schema defines a simple field called `hello` that returns a `String`.
+We start out by defining the simples possible schema: The root `Query` type with a single field called `hello` that returns a `String`.

 ```graphql
 type Query {